andreasabel/inCode/entry/introducing-the-backprop-library.md

 Behind the Magic
 ----------------

-That's the high level overview -- now let's look a bit at the details you'd need to go strike out on your own.
+That's the high level overview -- now let's look a bit at the details that might be helpful before you go strike it out on your own.

 The main API revolves around writing a `BVar s a -> BVar s b` function, and using one of the three runners: